Macrometacorp/docs/docs/akamai/akamai-sdk.md

 You can also check if there is existing metadata set-up, update metadata, and delete metadata.

-When metadata is set-up.
-You can deploy Query Worker to Edge Worker with `deployQueryWorkerToEdgeWorker` method or an API call:
+When metadata is set up, you can deploy a query worker to an EdgeWorker with `deployQueryWorkerToEdgeWorker` method or an API call:

 <Tabs groupId="modify-single">
 <TabItem value="javascript" label="JavaScript">